 This Appendix does not depict the full universe of quality measures that Standard Plans and Tailored Plans are required to report or may be required to report in the future; rather, it is intended to outline select quality measures that meet the state's quality goals.
 All measures below will be publicly reported on the Department's website annually.
-As the continuous quality improvement process evolves, the Department will refine the measures required from Standard Plans and Tailored Plans, based on plan performance, the evolution of national clinical standards, and North Carolina-specific opportunities for improvement.
+As the continuous quality improvement process evolves, the Department will refine the measures required from Standard Plans and Tailored Plans based on plan performance, the evolution of national clinical standards and North Carolina-specific opportunities for improvement.

-Measure Name Measure Description (for clinical and CAHPS survey measures) Data Source Measure Steward (if applicable) Goal 1: Ensure Appropriate Access to Care • Getting Care Quickly NQF #: 0006 The survey asks enrollees how often they got care as soon as needed when sick or injured and got non-urgent appointments as soon as needed and allows the following response options: never; sometimes; usually; or always.
+Measure Name Measure Description (for clinical and CAHPS survey measures) Data Source Measure Steward (if applicable) Goal 1: Ensure Appropriate Access to Care Getting Care Quickly NQF #: 0006 The survey asks enrollees how often they got care as soon as needed when sick or injured and got nonurgent appointments as soon as needed, and allows the following response options: never, sometimes, usually or always.
 Q4: Respondent got care for illness/injury as soon as needed (or, for the Child Version: Child got care for illness/injury as soon as needed).
-Q6: Respondent got non-urgent appointment as soon as needed (or, for the Child Version: Child got non-urgent appointment as soon as needed).
-EQRO: CAHPS Health Plan Survey 5.0, Adult Version, and CAHPS Health Plan Survey 5.0, Child Version AHRQ Getting Needed Care The survey asks enrollees how often it was easy for them to get appointments with specialists and get the care, tests, or treatment they needed through their health plan and allows the EQRO: CAHPS Health Plan Survey 5.0, Adult Version AHRQ NQF #: 0006 following response options: never; sometimes; usually; or always.
-Survey 5.0, Adult Version Goal 2: Drive Patient-centered, Whole-Person Co are Rating of All Health Care The survey asks enrollees for several ratings on a scale of 0 to 10, with 0 being the worst and 10 being the best.
-Q8: Rating of all health care (or, for the Child Version: Q8: EQRO: CAHPS Health Plan Survey 5.0, Adult Version, and CAHPS Health Plan AHRQ NQF #: 0006 Rating of all health care).
-Survey 5.0, Child Version Rating of Personal Doctor The survey asks enrollees for several ratings on a scale of 0 to 10, with 0 being the worst and 10 being the best.
-EQRO: CAHPS Health Plan Survey 5.0, Adult Version, AHRQ NQF #: 0006 • Q16: Rating of personal doctor (or, for the Child Version: Q19: Rating of personal doctor). and CAHPS Health Plan Survey 5.0, Child Version АПКЦ Customer Service The survey asks enrollees how often customer service staff were helpful and treated them with courtesy and respect and allows EQRO: CAHPS Health Plan Survey 5.0, Adult Version AHRQ
+Q6: Respondent got nonurgent appointment as soon as needed (or, for the Child Version: Child got nonurgent appointment as soon as needed).
+EQRO: CAHPS Health Plan Survey 5.0, Adult Version, and CAHPS Health Plan Survey 5.0, Child Version AHRQ Getting Needed Care NQF #: 0006 The survey asks enrollees how often it was easy for them to get appointments with specialists and get the care, tests or treatment they needed through their health plan, and allows the following response options: never, sometimes, usually or always.
+EQRO: CAHPS Health Plan Survey 5.0, Adult Version AHRQ Goal 2: Drive Equitable, Patient-centered, Whole-pers son Care Rating of All Health Care The survey asks enrollees for several ratings on a scale of 0 to 10, with 0 being the worst and 10 being the best.
+EQRO: CAHPS Health Plan Survey 5.0, Adult Version, AHRQ NQF #: 0006 Q8: Rating of all health care (or, for the Child Version: Q8: Rating of all health care). and CAHPS Health Plan Survey 5.0, Child Version Rating of Personal Doctor The survey asks enrollees for several ratings on a scale of 0 to 10, with 0 being the worst and 10 being the best.
+EQRO: CAHPS Health Plan Survey 5.0, Adult Version, AHRQ NQF #: 0006 Q16: Rating of personal doctor (or, for the Child Version: Q19: Rating of personal doctor). and CAHPS Health Plan Survey 5.0, Child Version Customer Service The survey asks enrollees how often customer service staff were helpful and treated them with courtesy and respect and allows EQRO: CAHPS Health Plan Survey 5.0, Adult Version, AHRQ